-1. Meet with DOH staff upon award to discuss the scope of work and deliverables within the first seven (7) days from the start of the contract.
+- 1. Meet with DOH staff upon award to discuss the scope of work and deliverable within the first Friday, seven (7) days from the start of the contract. - 2.
+Submit a work plan for requested deliverables, with schedule for completion, within thirty (30) days of contract start.
+Provide quarterly reports to DOH on work plan progress.